 who continued with him, (except for Judas Iscariot).
 They knew the truth about who Jesus was, and why He had come into the world.

-For this reason Jesus could ask the Father to set them apart, as He himself is set apart, that they might carry on His mission after His departure.
+For this reason, Jesus could ask the Father to set them apart, as He is set apart, that they might carry on His mission after His departure.

-Today's Christians have the same commission.
-They are consecrated, set apart, and dedicated by the Holy Spirit to serve God.
+Today's Christians have the same commission, are consecrated, set apart, and dedicated by the Holy Spirit to serve God.

 Verse: 18: "As you sent me into the world, so I have sent them into the world."

-Just as God had sent Jesus into the world, Jesus was sending His disciples into the world to continue His mission after His departure.
+Just as God had sent Jesus into the world, Jesus sent His disciples into the world to continue His mission after His departure.

 Here, Jesus was setting them apart to do the work He had called them to

 Like Jesus, His followers are to be in the world, but not of the world.